OceanSTARLab/Graph-guided-Bayesian-Matrix-Completion/README.md

 - You can run the main demo directly through demo.m.

-- BMCG_ST and BMCG_GH are the main functions.
-SSF_100m.mat is the data matrix, and the others are auxiliauy functions.
+- BMCG_ST and BMCG_GH are the main functions and SSF_100m.mat is the data matrix.